ptonlix/gohumanloophub/development.md

-# FastAPI Project - Development
+# GoHumanLoopHub Project - Development

 ## Docker Compose

-* Start the local stack with Docker Compose:
+- Start the local stack with Docker Compose:

 ```bash
 docker compose watch
 ```

-* Now you can open your browser and interact with these URLs:
+- Now you can open your browser and interact with these URLs:

 Frontend, built with Docker, with routes handled based on the path: http://localhost:5173